Jump to content

 "Just what exactly did you do to be 'cast out' of this peaceful place?"
 I inquired as we found someplace to sit.

 Revelin cleared his throat.
 "It was an accident.
 I was actually trying to help fend away bandit attacks from one village to another.
-I ended up somehow causing the tunnel that connected three mountain-surrounded towns to the main road to collapse."
+I ended up causing the tunnel that connected three mountain-surrounded towns to the main road to collapse."
 He divulged.
 "They were trapped for months."

 "Thank you.
 And I don't care if they pardon me or not," He admitted.
 "So long as we find out who's behind this and make sure that they don't have a chance to perform an encore."

-"Agreed."
-I stated.
+"Agreed," I stated.

 "Sir Kairos!"

 A cold chill rolled down my spine at the sound of the familiar voice.
-"Tell me I'm only hearing things."
+However, we were far from our home dimension nor either of the royal kingdoms.
+Was I hallucinating?

 "As much as I would love to tell you as much, it would be a blatant lie," Revelin growled.
 "Really, Lexie?
-I ask you for reinforcements and you bring me this?"
+I ask you for reinforcements, and you bring me this?"
 He questioned as he pointed at Duncan, who was beginning to cut off the circulation to my arm as he clung to it.

-"Duncan, please behave yourself," Damien admonished.
+"Duncan, behave yourself," Prince Damien admonished.

 "Now, what were the exact words you used?"
 The lilac-eyed woman mused as she tapped her lips with a finger.
 "Ah, that's right, 'we need all the help we can get.'
 You can't afford to be picky about it."

 My mentor groaned and covered his face with a hand.
-"I suppose you're right.”
-After a moment he motioned towards me.
-“Lexie, meet my assistant, Cyrus.
+"I suppose you're right.
+Regardless of how these two wandered into your dimension, they're my responsibility," he admitted.
+After a moment, he motioned towards me.
+Lexie, meet my assistant, Cyrus.
 Cy, this is Alexandra."
-His eyes narrowed.
-"What happened to your hair?"
+His eyes narrowed as he glanced at the top of her head.
+What happened to your hair?"

-"Wow, you must really care for that dimension in order to go as far as covering the hair color you had taken so much pride in," Revelin pondered aloud.
+"Wow, you must really care for that dimension in order to go as far as covering the natural hair color you had taken so much pride in," Revelin pondered aloud.

 "Speaking of dimension travel, where are Verity and Itharos?"
 Lexie inquired.
-"Didn't they decide to Wander, too?"
+"Didn't they decide to wander, too?"

 My mentor and Makith looked at one another.
 "Well, we were hoping you could help us find them," Makith told her.

-“Well, at least I won’t have too much difficulty if I have you two to help,” She contemplated aloud.
-“Not to mention that neither of you would faint by giving me an excess of Vim.”
-She tossed a smug look towards Duncan.
+"Well, at least I won't have too much difficulty if I have you two to help," She contemplated aloud.
+"Not to mention that neither of you would faint by giving me an excess of Vim."
+She tossed a smug glance towards Duncan.

-Alexandra’s gaze shifted from the prince to the magician messenger, and finally to me.
-“You know what?
-I think it would be best if we all chipped in.
-Let’s see if we can get a hold of Verity first.
-Come on, hands on my shoulders and my head…” The round charm on her bracelet began to glow a burgundy hue as she focused the flow of Vim into a violet sphere.
+Alexandra's gaze shifted from the prince to the magician and finally to me.
+"You know what?"
+She declared.
+"I think it would be best if we all chipped in.
+Let's see if we can get ahold of Verity first.
+Come on, everyone, hands on my shoulders and my head…"

-“…Xandra…can’t talk…low Vim…”
+Lexie…can’t talk…low Vim…”

 "…later!"